BentBrains/QRCodes/README.md

 It is based on yas78/QRCodeLibVBA.

 ## Installation:
-Main file is QRCodeAX.ocx.
+Main file is **QRCodeAX.ocx**.
 Place it anywhere to your system drive and then run `regsvr32.exe QRCodeAX.ocx` from the command prompt as an administrator.
 Based on your system, the file should normally live in `Windows\System32 directory`, (on 64bit system in `Windows\sysWOW64`), but it does not really matter.

 That's it.
 Now the examples should work.